Scott Elarton: Colorado Rockies (2001–2004)

+Elarton missed the entire 2002 season after undergoing arthroscopic surgery on his right shoulder.
+He then spent the majority of the 2003 season with the Triple-A Colorado Springs Sky Sox, going 6–8 with a 5.31 ERA in 20 starts.
+In 11 games (10 starts) with the Rockies, Elarton was 4–4 with 6.27 ERA.

 Entering 2004, Elarton was competing for a starting spot in the Rockies rotation.
-After a good spring training, Elarton made the opening day roster as the 5th starter.
-Through 8 starts, he posted an ERA of 9.80 without winning a decision and also set a Colorado record for most consecutive decision losses to open a season, as he opened the season 0–6.
-The Rockies released him in mid-May.
+After a good spring training, Elarton made the opening day roster as the fifth starter.
+Through eight starts, he posted an ERA of 9.80 without winning a decision and also set a Colorado record for most consecutive decision losses to open a season, as he opened the season 0–6.
+On May 21, the Rockies placed Elarton on release waivers.

 Cleveland Indians (2004–2005)

-After being released by the Rockies in 2004, he was signed to a Minor-League contract by Cleveland and was soon back in the Majors.
-He posted a 4.53 ERA and win–loss record of 3–5 and earned his first victory on July 29 against the Tigers, pitching 7 innings.
-On August 29, 2004, Elarton pitched the best game of his career against the Chicago White Sox, a two-hit complete game shutout, allowing only one walk and recording six strikeouts.
+After being released by the Rockies, Elarton signed with the Cleveland Indians on June 3, 2004.
+He earned his first victory with Cleveland on July 29 against the Detroit Tigers, pitching seven innings while allowing four runs on six hits while striking out five batters.
+On August 29, Elarton pitched the best game of his career against the Chicago White Sox, a two-hit complete game shutout, allowing only one walk and recording six strikeouts.
+He posted a win–loss record of 3–5 and a 4.53 ERA in 21 starts for the Indians.
+For the season, Elarton gave up 33 home runs, placing him in the top 10 in the major leagues among qualifying pitchers.

 In 2005, Elarton spent his first season entirely in the Majors since 2001.
-He recorded his first double-digit winning season since 2000.
-He responded with an 11–9 record for the second-place Indians and a 4.61 ERA while ranking among the ten worst in home runs allowed for the second year in a row.
+He also recorded his first double-digit winning season since 2000.
+He finished with an 11–9 record and a 4.61 ERA in 31 starts for the second-place Indians.
+Elarton allowed 32 home runs, tying him for ninth in the majors along with Randy Johnson and placing him in the top 10 in that category for the second consecutive season.

 Kansas City Royals (2006–2007)

-After the 2005 season, Elarton was signed as a free agent by the Kansas City Royals.
-In 2006, Elarton gave up Derek Jeter's 2000th career hit.
-Elarton was shut down after 20 starts, finishing with a 4–9 record and a strikeout/walk ratio of 3.8 (49 strikeouts, 52 walks) in 114 innings.
+On December 16, 2005, Elarton was signed as a free agent to a two-year, $8 million contract with the Kansas City Royals.
+He was the Royals' Opening Day starter, allowing two earned runs in 5 2/3 innings while walking three and striking out three.
+However, he was tagged with the loss in Kansas City's 3–1 defeat to the Detroit Tigers.
+On May 26, 2006, Elarton gave up Derek Jeter's 2,000th career hit.
+He also earned his first victory of the season in the game.
+Elarton was shut down after 20 starts, finishing with a 4–9 record, a 5.34 ERA and a strikeout/walk ratio of 3.8 (49 strikeouts, 52 walks) in 114 2/3 innings.
+He underwent season-ending shoulder surgery on August 1.

-The Royals released him on July 25, 2007, after going 2–4 with a 10.46 ERA in 37 innings.
+The Royals released Elarton on July 25, 2007.
+He had started the season 2–4 with a 10.46 ERA in nine starts, allowing 43 earned runs in 37 innings.